What is Human Trafficking

 Government Challenges

-South Korea is currently ranked as a Tier 2 Watch List country in the U.S. State Department’s Trafficking in Persons Report.
-This indicates that the government does not fully meet the minimum standards for eliminating trafficking but is making efforts.
-However, these efforts remain insufficient.
-The Korean government has been criticized for prosecuting victims instead of providing them protection and support.
-Laws need urgent reform to focus on victim-centered approaches rather than criminalization.
-Enforcement is uneven, and many traffickers operate with relative impunity due to corruption and lack of resources.
-Compared to other countries in the region, South Korea has fewer NGOs and victim services dedicated to anti-trafficking work.
-This scarcity limits comprehensive survivor care and effective prevention programs.
-Cultural shame surrounding sex work often prevents victims from seeking help.
-Additionally, the Korean legal system has a history of prosecuting victims rather than protecting them, which further discourages reporting.
+South Korea is currently ranked as a Tier 1 country in the U.S. State Department’s Trafficking in Persons Report, indicating that it technically meets the minimum standards for eliminating trafficking.
+Though over the last few years, the country has been moving between Tiers 1 and 2, this designation does not mean the government is fully engaging with or effectively addressing the issue.
+Efforts remain uneven, with criticism over prosecuting victims rather than providing protection and support.
+Laws still need urgent reform to focus on victim-centered approaches rather than criminalization.
+Enforcement is inconsistent, and traffickers often operate with relative impunity due to corruption and limited resources.
+Compared to other countries in the region, South Korea has fewer NGOs and victim services dedicated to anti-trafficking work, limiting comprehensive survivor care and effective prevention programs.
+Cultural shame surrounding sex work often prevents victims from seeking help, and the legal system’s history of prosecuting victims further discourages reporting.

 FAQs